Why Are Diesel & Petrol Cars And Vans Being Banned?

 - The continued significant change in public perception in favour of lower air pollution, lower negative impact on climate and the increased orphaning of diesel vehicles

 We urge all aspiring buyers, private and business to take the step towards zero-emission driving now.
 Delaying will only worsen the negative impact on our families and future.
-We at e-zoomed are in a strong positon to assist you to migrate to a competitively priced solution of electric road transportation.
-Follow this link.
+We at e-zoomed are in a strong position to assist you to migrate to a competitively priced solution of electric road transportation.